drdaemos/xc5-docs/en/how-to_articles/index.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2017-03-29 18:00 +0400'
 identifier: ref_mBdZQvEu
-updated_at: 2015-12-08 00:00
-layout: article_with_sidebar
-lang: en
-title: 'How-To Articles'
+title: How-To Articles
 categories:
   - home
 order: 5
 icon: info circle
 description: Study different guides to achieve features that you need
+published: true
 ---

 These articles will guide you to achieve some typical tasks and answer the most basic 'how-to' questions: